-In column (1) of Table VII we use a linear probability model to estimate the probability that an individual obtains non-bank automotive credit in a given quarter in 2008-2009.
-Building on the earlier panel-level results (Figure IV), which show that captive financing capacity changed substantially over this period, we allow the coefficient on non-bank dependence at the county level to vary by quarter.
-And in addition to the household-level controls, we include state and year-by-quarter fixed effects, and we cluster standard errors at the state level.
+automotive credit in a given quarter in 2008-2009.
+Building on the earlier panel-level results (Figure IV), which show that captive financing capacity changed substantially over this period, we allow the coefficient on nonbank dependence at the county level to vary by quarter.
+In addition to the household-level controls, we include state and year-by-quarter fixed effects, and we cluster standard errors at the state level.

-The evidence in column (1) suggests that, with individual risk score, age, credit card balance, and mortgage status held constant, individuals are more likely to obtain non-bank automotive credit when they live in a county with a greater dependence on non-bank credit.
-Strikingly, however, the impact of non-bank dependence on the probability of obtaining captive credit changes considerably over the sample period.
-The coefficient drops by about 28 percent from the first quarter of 2008 to the final quarter of that year.
+The evidence in column (1) suggests that with individual risk score, age, credit card balance, and mortgage status held constant, individuals are more likely to obtain nonbank automotive credit when they live in a county with a greater dependence on nonbank credit.
+Strikingly, however, the impact of nonbank dependence on the probability of obtaining captive credit changes considerably over the sample period.
+The coefficient drops by about 28% from the first quarter of 2008 to the final quarter of that year.
 It rebounds slightly in the beginning of 2009 but drops sharply toward the end of the year, by a factor of almost eight relative to its peak in the first quarter of 2008, and becomes insignificant in the third quarter of 2009.

 To understand better the timing of the shock at the individual level, we extend the sample back to 2007.
-These results are reported in column (2) of Table VII.
-Although turbulence in the housing market and deleveraging already began in 2007, we find no evidence of a decline in the non-bank coefficient during this period (Mayer, Pence, and Sherlund 2009).
-Similar to the county-level results (Figure IV), the non-bank dependence coefficient becomes significantly negative for the first time in the second quarter of 2008.
+These results are reported in Table VII. column (2).
+Although turbulence in the housing market and deleveraging already began in 2007, we find no evidence of a decline in the nonbank coefficient during this period (Mayer, Pence, and Sherlund 2009).
+Similar to the county-level results (Figure IV), the nonbank dependence coefficient becomes significantly negative for the first time in the second quarter of 2008.
 Also consistent with Figure IV, this point estimate remains negative throughout the remaining quarters.
 This suggests that our findings are unlikely to be driven by omitted variables pertaining to the local housing market and its effects on consumer credit.
-In column (1) of Online Appendix Table A.11A we confirm this result by restricting the sample to 2007.
+In Online Appendix Table A.11A, column (1) we confirm this result by restricting the sample to 2007.
 These results are also little changed if we model the persistence in car-buying behavior with a lagged dependent variable or if we control for borrower observables using lagged values-observed either one quarter before or at the beginning of year.

-Column (3) of Table VII focuses on aggregate car sales over 2008-2009.
+Table VII, column (3) focuses on aggregate car sales over 2008-2009.
 The dependent variable is the probability that an individual obtains automotive credit, regardless of the source of financing-excluding cash purchases, since Equifax has no information on these.
-As with column (1), for individuals living in a more non-bank-dependent county, the likelihood of obtaining automotive credit fell sharply at the end of 2009.
-In particular, the non-bank-dependence coefficient declines by about 33 percent in the third quarter of 2009 compared to its peak in the first quarter of 2008.
-This decline is less than the eightfold drop observed in column (1), as other sources of automotive financing might have substituted for the loss of non-bank financing.
+As with column (1), for individuals living in a more nonbank-dependent county, the likelihood of obtaining automotive credit fell sharply at the end of 2009.
+In particular, the nonbank-dependence coefficient declines by about 33% in the third quarter of 2009 compared to its peak in the first quarter of 2008.
+This decline is less than the eightfold drop observed in column (1), as other sources of automotive financing might have substituted for the loss of nonbank financing.